 Workers’ compensation data

-A detailed analysis of workers’ compensation claims for injuries or illnesses incurred while working can be found in the Compendium of Workers’ Compensation Statistics.
-Key statistics are available in the below documents
+Key workers' compensation statistics are available on the statistics page.
+A more detailed analysis of workers’ compensation statistics can be found in the Australian Workers’ Compensation Statistics reports.
+Jurisdiction-specific statistics are available in the Comparative Performance Monitoring reports.

-Workers’ compensation statistics do not cover all occurrences of occupational injury and disease for the following reasons:
+Workers’ compensation statistics do not capture all occurrences of work-related injuries and diseases for the reasons below:

-- Not all cases of occupational disease are reported in workers’ compensation statistics.
-This is because many diseases result from long-term exposure to agents or have a long latency period, making the link between the occupational disease and work more difficult to identify.
+- Diseases are significantly under-represented in workers’ compensation statistics.
+That is because many diseases result from long-term exposure to agents or have long latency periods, making the link between the work-related disease and the workplace difficult to establish.

 An estimate of the proportion of work-related injuries that are claimed through workers’ compensation can be found at Comparison of compensation data with all incurred work-related injuries.